rowleks/portfolio-site/README.md

 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
 Any contributions that improve the codebase or add new features are welcome!
 > [!IMPORTANT]
-> Kindly leave a star if you simply want to download or clone this repository.
+> Kindly leave a star :star: if you simply want to download or clone this repository.

 ## License